antonvh/LMS-uart-esp/Projects/Websockets/README.md

 Browse to the the IP address that is shown.
 The websocket is ready and can be tested by sending a string in the browser.

+The files in the ESP8266 direcotry need to be uploaded to the ESP8266.

 In the function `+check_socket_state` the socket is returns state 3 and closes.
-To prevent this, in the file `ws_connection.py` the follwoing lines were commented out:
+To prevent this, in the file `ws_connection.py` the following lines were commented out:

 ```python
  def _check_socket_state(self):